-At Platinum Paper we supply the paper that label printers use to label your favourite products that can be seen on shelf every day.
+At Platinum Paper we wanted to show you some labelling ideas for some of our favourite products.
+We supply the paper that label printers use to label these products that can be seen on shelf every day.

 Today’s consumers are faced with a huge variety of products on supermarket shelves, the appearance of which is a dominant factor when it comes to making purchasing choices.

 A product’s packaging and labelling are two factors that can make the product more attractive to the consumer and will influence their buying intention.

 It seems obvious, but unfortunately, there are far too many standard labels that look just like one another.
 It is important to know how to alter labelling to create a visual effect and attract consumer’s attention in an aesthetic way.
 But be careful.
 The focus on graphic design should not be meaningless and must portray the product image perfectly.

 An example of creative and visual labelling with this concept is this bottle of olive oil, the designers simply had the idea to play with the label by creating a negative space.
 The label has been reworked to show a drop of oil that appears to be dripping down the bottle.
 It’s simple, but it’s enough for the consumer to identify the product at a glance and make the product stand out from the competition.

 MAKING LABELLING A PRODUCT IN ITS OWN RIGHT

 Beyond the aesthetics of a label, which remains vital to make an impression, the design can help to create a real user experience.
 Moving away from the traditional use for labelling to make it a true product in its own right, is the kind of experience that allows brands to remain well established in the consumer’s mind for the long term.